landodotworld/nextstep/README.md

 If we are not adding value, we should leave it and let new opportunities happen for everyone!
 Accept that things change over time.

 I don't see myself in everything that happens there, but inside of Berghain you can live with openness and freedom.<br>
 Society is standardized and judgmental.
-Preconception blocks innovation.
+Prejudice blocks innovation.
 There are no formats for success!

 My drive is peace, freedom, dream, transparency, human, learning, pace and superfast progress.
 Time is everything.
 If I invest time on it, it's because I really believe on the long term potential.
 Best of, more flexible and fast execution for real impact and transformation.